mortumenko/Learning-CI-CD/KanjiList/Application/OS_README.md

 7. I'd recommend to review all stuff about references between Coordinator parent / Coordinator child / VC.
 See another branch `MemoryManagement`

+8. For work with `UIStoryboard`s instead of xibs see all commented code with phrase _Extras: Coordinator Pattern with Storyboards_